 Organic foods are produced without the use of pesticides, synthetic fertilizers, sewage sludge, genetically modified organisms or ionizing radiation (11).

-Grass-fed dairy is considered to be healthier than regular milk because it contains more omega-3 fatty acids and conjugated linoleic acid (a fat that has been found to fight heart disease and cancer) (13).
-In addition, grass-fed dairy contains fewer calories per serving which makes it a great choice if you’re trying to lose weight.
+Grass-fed dairy is considered by some to be healthier than regular milk because it contains more omega-3 fatty acids and conjugated linoleic acid (a fat that has been found to fight heart disease and cancer) (13).

 Some of the best organic and grass-fed dairy options include:

 - Milk, cheese, and cream from hormone-free cows, goats and sheep

 When it comes to fruits and vegetables, frozen is almost as good as fresh (14).
 Frozen veggies are often picked at the peak of ripeness and then flash-frozen immediately.
 This locks in nutrients that would otherwise be lost if they were shipped to your grocery store fresh.